HariRam1998/flask-forum-disease-prediction/README.md

-# flask forum plant disease prediction
+# Flask forum plant disease prediction

 first install all pips in requirements.txt

+I have trained the plant disease dataset from kaggle and created the model using CNN.

+Trained model coding: firsttrialkeras.ipynb

 Run run.py